 When things spiral out of control, people can make decisions fueled by anger, jealousy, rage, or hurt to try and fix the problem, but what happens if they change their mind?

-If you’re struggling with how to drop domestic violence charges in California there are a number of thing you need to know.
-Getting domestic violence charges dropped is not easy task.
+If you’re struggling with the domestic violence charges in California there are a number of thing you need to know.
+Getting domestic violence charges dismissed is not an easy task.
 California domestic violence prosecutors would like the public to believe that every person who files charges against another for domestic violence is a victim, but that is not always the case.

 There are many instances where persons press charges for domestic violence when no violence occurred.
 When people are desperate, hurt, or angry, they can make decisions that are out of character, resulting in negative repercussions for the ones that they love most.

-A large number of those who are reportedly victims of domestic violence try to have the charges dropped against the defendant shortly after they are filed, but quickly find out that they are very difficult to dismiss.
+A large number of those who are reportedly victims try to have the domestic violence charges dismissed against the defendant shortly after they are filed, but quickly find out that they are very difficult to dismiss.
 This make it difficult when dropping domestic violence charges.
 The laws reflect a general assumption that victims of domestic violence, even if they have suffered serious injury at the hands of another, regularly try to protect their aggressor.

 California is notorious for being vigilant against those accused of domestic violence, as well as those who accuse someone of domestic violence and then try to drop the charges later.